antonfirsov/docs/2019/11-Nov/DataFrame/DataFramePreview.md

 Last month, we announced .NET support for Jupyter notebooks, and showed how to use them to work with .NET for Apache Spark and ML.NET.
 Today, we're announcing the preview of a [DataFrame](https://www.nuget.org/packages/Microsoft.Data.Analysis/) type for .NET to make data exploration easy.
 If you've used Python to manipulate data in notebooks, you'll already be familiar with the concept of a DataFrame.
 At a high level, it is an in-memory representation of structured data.
-First, let's fire up a .NET Jupyter Notebook in a [browser](https://mybinder.org/v2/gh/dotnet/try/master?urlpath=lab).
+In this blog post, I'm going to give an overview of this new type and how you can use it from Jupyter notebooks.
+To play along, fire up a .NET Jupyter Notebook in a [browser](https://mybinder.org/v2/gh/dotnet/try/master?urlpath=lab).

 ## How to use DataFrame?